 How many injections do I have to have?

-If the first injection does not relieve your symptoms in about a week or two, you may be advised to come in for an office visit to discuss further options or to have another injection.
-Generally we do not repeat injections that do not help your symptoms.
-You can only have three to six injections a year.
+If the first injection does not relieve patient's symptoms in about a week or two, they may be recommended to come in for an office visit to discuss further options or have one more injection.
+Generally we do not repeat injections that do not help patient's symptoms.
+Patients can only have three to six injections a year.

 Will the injections help me?

 It is very difficult to predict if the injection will indeed help of not.
 Generally speaking, the patients with a recent onset of pain may respond better than the ones with a long standing history of pain.

 Generally speaking, this procedure is safe.
 However, with any procedure there are risks, side effects, and possibility of complications.
 The most common side effect is pain- which is temporary.
 The other risks involve infection, bleeding, worsening of symptoms, collapsed lung, etc. Other risks related to the side effects of the steroid include weight gain, increase in blood sugar (mainly in diabetics), water retention, suppression of body’s own natural production of steroid, etc.

 How would I know if I had a collapsed lung?